AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/folder-structure-filenaming.md

 This is a very simple system, and good if you have modest needs.
 However it is not very flexible.
 Just because you have no alternate images today does not mean you won't have those images tomorrow.
 The next scenario offers more flexibility.

-**Using the image, alternate** **views,** **colored versions, swatches.** This strategy allows for alternate views and/ or colored views, if you have them.
-Rather than name the image after only the SKU, you add a modifier such as "\_1" and "\_2" for alternate views, and a color code of "\_RED" or "\_BLU" for colored views.
-If you have both colored images and alternate views for the same product, perhaps you would add "\_RED_1" and "\_RED_2" for the first and second red-colored view.
-Swatches would be named with the SKU, color code, and an "\_SW"extension.
+**Using the image, alternate views, colored versions, swatches.** This strategy allows for alternate views and/ or colored views, if you have them.
+Rather than name the image after only the SKU, you add a modifier such as "_1" and "_2" for alternate views, and a color code of "_RED" or "_BLU" for colored views.
+If you have both colored images and alternate views for the same product, perhaps you would add "_RED_1" and "_RED_2" for the first and second red-colored view.
+Swatches would be named with the SKU, color code, and an "_SW" extension.

 | SKU/PID | Category                | Filename                                    | Asset ID                        |
 | ------- | ----------------------- | ------------------------------------------- | ------------------------------- |